daos-stack/daos/NewDocs/DAOS Docker.md

 `sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages:/dev/hugepages daos`

-Alternatively, you can use 1G hugepages or no Hugepages as well.
+Alternatively, you can use 1G hugepages or no hugepages as well.
+In those cases, the docker container would need to be started as follows:

 `sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages-1G:/dev/hugepages-1G`

+or

 `sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev:/dev`

 > Warning: If Docker is being run on a non-Linux system, the "-v" parameter should be removed from the command line.
 Example:
-`docker run -it -d --privileged --cap-add=ALL --name server`
+`sudo docker run -it -d --privileged --cap-add=ALL --name server`

 ## Start the DAOS Service
-Now that the Daos Docker image is running, we need to enable the DAOS Service
+Now that the DAOS Docker image is running, we need to enable the DAOS Service

 The DAOS service can be started in the docker container as follows:

-`docker exec server daos_server start -o /home/daos/daos/utils/config/examples/daos_server_local.yml`
+`sudo docker exec server daos_server start -o /home/daos/daos/utils/config/examples/daos_server_local.yml`

 > The daos_server_local.yml configuration file sets up a simple local DAOS system with a single server instance running in the container.
 By default, it uses 4GB of DRAM to emulate persistent memory and 16GB of bulk storage under /tmp.
 The storage size can be changed in the yaml file if necessary.